Scroll to content

 We want to prepare children for their future in an ever-evolving technological world.
 We want them to learn about designing solutions to improve people’s lives, we want them to be able to make better decisions and we want them to understand more about the impact of products on the world.

-Knowledge organisers have been developed which outline the key concepts and vocabulary that all children should aim to master.
-These are in books as well as being shared with parents.
-Subsequently, a cycle of lessons is created which carefully plan for progression and depth of knowledge over the course of a particular topic.
+Knowledge organisers have are being reviewed and will outline the key concepts and vocabulary that all children should aim to master.
+A cycle of lessons is created which carefully plan for progression and depth of knowledge over the course of a particular topic.
 Key facts are explained to the pupils during high quality lesson inputs and are reinforced through a combination of revisiting through teaching and exploring and demonstrating in independent work.

 During DT lessons teachers use questioning to assess children’s understanding of what has been taught throughout the lesson and any misconceptions are acknowledged, addressed and explained.
 In DT lessons, many cross-curricular links are observed.
 For example: Maths links, during cooking topics, where children are measuring out ingredients, as well as calculating the quantities of different recipes.
 Instructions are often created as part of the ‘design’ phase, which has a direct link to English.
 Science knowledge is practiced when children are creating products that contain electrical components.